Szxro/General__Notes/Linux/bash.md

 -- The same as cls (Windows)

 pwd
--- Print where you are located
+-- Print where you are located (directory)

 ls
 -- list directory of content

 ls -a
 -- Show all the files(The hides too)

 mkdir